Godfrey Kiwanda

 Godfrey Ssuubi Kiwanda is a Ugandan politician.
-He was the State Minister for Tourism in the Ugandan Cabinet.
-He was appointed to that position on 6 June 2016.
-He concurrently serves as the elected representative of Mityana County North, Mityana District in the 10th Ugandan Parliament (2016–2021).
+He was appointed as the State Minister for Tourism in the Ugandan Cabinet on 6 June 2016.
+He concurrently served as the elected representative of Mityana County North, Mityana District in the 10th Ugandan Parliament from 2016 to 2021.

 Background and education

 Kiwanda was born in present-day Mityana District, on 1 August 1973.
 He attended St. Joseph Busunju Primary School, obtaining the Primary Leaving Certificate in 1989.
 He transferred to St. Francis Senior Secondary School, Busunju where he completed both middle and high school.
 He received his High School Diploma in 1996.
 He continued his studies at Makerere University, Uganda's oldest and largest public university, graduating in 2000 with a Bachelor of Arts degree.

 Career

 Kiwanda was first elected to Uganda's parliament in 2001, representing Mityana North Constituency, serving in that capacity until 2006.
 From 2007 until 2010, he served as the Resident District Commissioner (RDC) of Kaabong District, in the Karamoja sub-region.

 In 2011, he bounced back into parliament on the National Resistance Movement (NRM) political party ticket.
 He was re-elected in 2016.
 In June of that year, he was appointed as State Minister for Tourism in the Cabinet of Uganda.